Whiteknight/Rosella/libraries/future.md

 useful for when you need to have and pass an object "instance", but creating the object is too expensive to do eagerly.

+### String

+The string library provides abstractions for performing common string operations in a simplified and future-proof way.
+It also provides tokenization and other utilities for working with strings.

 ## Planned Libraries

 These are libaries which exist only on paper (or, more likely, only in my